UniqueNetwork/nft-workshop/README.md

 ## Step 1: Design image parts

 The image parts should generally include some background and combinable parts with transparent background.
 Store them in `images` folder.
-In this example the background images are stoted in `ball*.png` files like this one:
+In this example the background images are stored in `ball*.png` files like this one:

 ![images/ball1.png](images/ball1.png)